HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/local_license_server_manager.md

 2. As mentioned in [Configure entitlement checks](index.md) topic, you need to configure the following items to your DX 9.5 Container Update CF207 or later Helm chart according to the DX Cloud Native 9.5 entitlement(s) (Tier 1 – 7) you are entitled to and have mapped to your Local License Server instance:

-    1.  `productionEnvironment:true` - Configure this variable to true if this deployment will be used to support a Production deployment.
+    a.  `productionEnvironment:true` - Configure this variable to true if this deployment will be used to support a Production deployment.
 See the [HCL Digital Experience 9.5 license document](https://www.hcltechsw.com/wps/wcm/connect/61f40a7e-d2ca-42d4-b24c-d5adfd4fe54d/HCL+Digital+Experience+Cloud+Native+v9.5.pdf?MOD=AJPERES&CONVERT_TO=url&CACHEID=ROOTWORKSPACE-61f40a7e-d2ca-42d4-b24c-d5adfd4fe54d-n-MmIad) for the definitions of production and non-production deployments.

-    2. `licenseServer ID` – configure to your Local License Server ID.
+    b. `licenseServer ID` – configure to your Local License Server ID.
 Note that Server ID is not Host ID that you have provided in Flexnet Portal but the Server ID of local license server.
 To check, just curl to the license server health and server details will be shown:
         ```
         curl -k https://yourhostname:port/api/1.0/health
         ```